Today I saw a wonderful photo with the caption Nature Has The Best Crayons. Nature also has the best colors especially in a fruit snack of colors.

 Time can be spent with kids in big chunks or in little bits over and over.
 While each day, parents may only spend a few minutes cooking with the kids, over the course of months and years it adds up to an astonishing amount of time.
 Like a layer cake that just keeps getting taller and taller, even a slice can be a lot.
 Not only is the time important, but also the feeling of being important and significant to others.

 Besides sharing about cooking, you can tell jokes like: Q. What’s the best thing to put in a pie?
 A. Your teeth.
 What recipe do you have for cooking up some love and time with your kids?
 Share in the comments and we’ll take a bite…

 Giving kids something to do in the kitchen while adults are preparing a meal helps them feel included and can keep them safely occupied.
 If you are busy today, here is an idea for a nutritious fruit snack that can be either a dinosaur or a turkey, or you can make one of each.
-After all, turkeys are the closest living creature to a dinosaur.
-They both have wish bones.
-A dinosaur wish bone would be for really big wishes.
+After all, … Continue reading Dinosaur and Turkey Fruit Snacks for Kids

 After Halloween, talking about healthy food choices is tricky, but there is a way to add some nutrition to Halloween treats and have a fun play-of-the-day with kids at the same time: cooking with Halloween candy.
 For this activity, we opened a few packages of Smarties and added to them a batch of oatmeal cookies, … Continue reading Cooking with Kids Using Leftover Halloween Candy